 The traditional era is now a thing of the past.
 The sound reason, the sciences and the politics of modernity have passed the baton to post-modernity.
 Post-modern man no longer moves by the commands of holiness, knowledge and wisdom but by the uncritical acceptance of the image and information, by pleasure and often by absurdity.

 Post-modernity may be characterized by irrationality, fragmentation, moral diversity, a pessimistic longing for the end of history and the world, globalism and a homogenization of the way of life; however, we see that, after the “death of God” begotten by modernity, today we are living “the return of God”.
 Though it may be that the social norms have deteriorated, that institutions are under fire, that an undeniable degradation of the quality of life may be perceived, contemporary man, living in a multicultural and pluralistic environment, is trying desperately to find his identity.

 Contemporary post-modern man does understand what man is.
 Through its presence in the internet world, Pemptousia, with its spirit of respect for beauty that characterizes it, wishes to contribute to the presentation of a better meaning of life for man, to the search for the ontological dimension of man, and to the awareness of the unfathomable mystery of man who is always in Christ in the process of becoming, of man who is in the image of divine beauty.
 And the beauty of man springs from the beauty of the Triune God.
 In the end, “beauty will save the world”.

-The responsibility for the planning, development, management and the publication coordination of the Pemptousia web pages in all languages is that of the digital planning advisor of the association of the Friends of Vatopaidi Monastery, the Institute of Research, Preservation and Advancement of Spiritual and Cultural Traditions “Saint Maximos the Greek”.
+The responsibility for the planning, development, management and the publication coordination of the Pemptousia web pages in all languages is that of the Institute of Research, Preservation, and Advancement of Spiritual and Cultural Traditions “Saint Maxim the Greek” www.stmaximthegreek.org.